AnkitMaewall/infoboard/README.md

 		]
 	};

-This is an example of a script for a screen (`./screens/clock.sh`):
+This is an example of a script for an information screen (`./screens/clock.sh`):

 	#!/bin/sh
 	echo '<h1>' `date` '</h1>'